MrSuperjaffa/DCS-Simple-Restart/Readme.md

         Contact me on Discord for assistance

 Description: This script starts DCS and SRS and tracks the process ID.
 Additionally it checks the log incase of soft locks.
               In case of restart the script will run itself in a new Powershell window.
+The script supports running multiple instances

 DISCLAIMER: Always be sure to double check scripts you download and only run scripts you trust.
             I Mr_Superjaffa take no responsibility for any damage or lost files caused by the execution of this script.